integreat-io/integreat/README.md

 #### Match properties
 An endpoint may specify none or more of the following match properties:
-- `id`: A request may include an `endpoint` property, that will be matched against this `id`.
-For request with an endpoint id, no other matching properties will be considered
+- `id`: An action payload may include an `endpoint` property, that will be matched against this `id`.
+For actions with an endpoint id, no other matching properties will be considered
-- `type`: When set, the endpoint will only be used for requests for the specified item type
+- `type`: When set, the endpoint will only be used for actions with the specified schema type (not to be confused with the action type)
 - `scope`: May be `member` or `collection`, to specify that the endpoint should be used to request one item (member) or an entire collection of items.
-  Setting this to `member` will require an `id` property in the request.
+  Setting this to `member` will require an `id` property in the action payload.
   Not setting this property signals an endpoint that will work for both
 - `action`: May be set to the type string of an action.
 The endpoint will match only actions of this type

-Endpoints are matched to a request by picking the matching endpoint with highest level of specificity.
-E.g., for a GET request asking for resources of type `entry`, an endpoint with `action: 'GET'` and `type: 'entry'` is picked over an endpoint matching all GET requests.
+Endpoints are matched to an action by picking the matching endpoint with highest level of specificity.
+E.g., for a GET action asking for resources of type `entry`, an endpoint with `action: 'GET'` and `type: 'entry'` is picked over an endpoint matching all GET actions.

 Properties are matched in the order they are listed above, so that when two endpoints matches – e.g. one with a scope and the other with an action, the one